jpace/glark/README.md

     non-matching lines.

   * `-g`, `--grep`:
-    Produce output like the grep default: file names, no line numbers, and a single line of the match, which will be the first line for matches that span multiple lines.
+    Produce output like the (legacy) grep default: file names, no line numbers, and a single line of the match, which will be the first line for matches that span multiple lines.
 If the EMACS environment variable is set, this value is set to true.

   * `-h`, `--no-filename`:
     Do not display the names of the files that matched.